jkillingsworth/jkillingsworth.com/_posts/2021-08-13-more-coin-toss-performance-enhancements.md

     \end{document}
 {% endlatex %}

-These are the lookup tables we'll use for odd numbered coin tosses.
-For even numbered coin tosses, we need to do something similar.
+These are the lookup tables we'll use for odd-numbered coin tosses.
+For even-numbered coin tosses, we need to do something similar.
 But we need to do it with the alternate set of state transition values.
-Here is the formula to populate the lookup tables for even numbered coin tosses:
+Here is the formula to populate the lookup tables for even-numbered coin tosses:

 {% latex 1 fig-07 %}
     \begin{document}